libreccm/ccm/tools-ng/ecdc/README.txt

 (g)  ant deploy
      will compile and deploy into your test environment (runtime)

+As a temporary measure:
+     copy ${CATALINA_HOME}/lib/system/ccm-core*
+       to ${JAVA_HOME}/jre/lib/ext

+     otherwise you will get a malformedURL exception during server startup

 (h)  ant load-bundle
      will load the database.
 May take several minutes!